backstage/backstage/plugins/dynatrace/README.md

 #### Plugin Configuration

-This plugin requires a proxy endpoint for dynatrace configured in `app-config.yaml` like so:
+This plugin requires a proxy endpoint for Dynatrace configured in `app-config.yaml` like so:

 ```yaml
 proxy: